Contemporary American poet

 Born in Germany in 1935, Rosmarie Waldrop immigrated into the US in 1958.
 She has a Ph.D. in Comparative Literature from the University of Michigan and has taught at Wesleyan, Tufts, and Brown Universities.
-She lives in Providence, Rhode Island, with Keith Waldrop (with whom she also co-edits Burning Deck Press).
+She lives in Providence, Rhode Island, with Keith Waldrop (with whom she also co-edited Burning Deck Press).

 Two novels, The Hanky of Pipsin’s Daughter and A Form/of Taking/It All, have been reissued in one paperback by Northwestern University Press.
 Her collected essays, Dissonance (if you are interested), was published by University of Alabama Press.